aery32/aery32-refguide/source/module_functions.rst

     twi_setup_clkwaveform(4, 0x3f, 0x3f);

+The first parameter is clock divider, the second and third params defines the dividers for clock low and high states, respectively.
+Refer to datasheet to learn how to set different waveforms for SLK.

 Read and write operations
 '''''''''''''''''''''''''

-The first parameter is clock divider, the second and third params defines the dividers for clock low and high states, respectively.
-Refer to datasheet to learn how to set different waveforms for SLK.

-Reading and write a single byte is just as easy as calling ``twi_read/write_byte()``.
+To read and write a single byte works like this

 .. code-block:: c++

-    uint8_t rd = 0;
+    uint8_t rd;

     twi_write_byte(0x04);
     twi_read_byte(&rd);

-Both functions returns the number of written bytes.
+Both functions return the number of written bytes.
 So on error the return value would be 0 and on success 1.

 To read and write multiple bytes use ``twi_read/write_nbytes()``, like this